 In connection with marketing, i.e. to improve products and services offered or to offer new products and services, for example by means of direct marketing, newsletters and the operation of the website.

 In connection with legitimate interests of the Bank, e.g. for the purposes of business and risk management, ensuring IT security and IT operations, or building and facility security.

+in connection with the management, administrative and technical administration as well as account/custody management for vested benefits and 3a foundations.

 Compliance with data protection principles